-FEI is a regulated gas utility and is the largest distributor of natural gas in British Columbia ("BC"), serving approximately 1,086,500 residential, commercial, industrial, and transportation customers through approximately 51,600 kilometers of natural gas pipelines.
-The Corporation provides transmission and distribution services to its customers, and obtains natural gas and renewable gas supplies on behalf of most residential, commercial, and industrial customers.
+FEI is a regulated gas utility and is the largest distributor of natural gas in British Columbia ("BC"), serving approximately 1,098,400 residential, commercial, industrial, and transportation customers through approximately 51,700 kilometers of natural gas pipelines.
+The Corporation provides transmission and distribution services to its customers, and obtains natural gas and Renewable Natural Gas ("RNG") supplies on behalf of most residential, commercial, and industrial customers.
 Gas supplies are sourced primarily from northeastern BC and, through the Corporation's Southern Crossing Pipeline, from Alberta.